UoMMScRobotics/MSc-manipulator-task/README.md

   <img src="documentation/image-4.png" alt="MoveIt2 Demo" width="700"/>
 </p>

 Familiarise yourself with the moveit2 simulation before it is tested on the actual robot.
+This can be done by varying the sliders to see how the robot moves and then testing it with the actual robot.